 THE BEST LIP TIPS STRAIGHT FROM A DERMATOLOGIST

-Lips are an amazingly specialized little areas of the skin.
+Lips are an amazingly specialized area of our skin.
 The top layer of the epidermis, the stratum corneum, is a hard, protective layer of dead keratinocytes (skin cells).
-This is layer is very thin on lips making them soft but also less protected from the environment.
-Lips do not have hair follicles or their associated oil glands to provide oil to hydrate the lip skin.
+This layer is very thin on lips making them so lovely and soft but also less protected than “normal” skin.
+Lips also do not have hair follicles or their associated oil glands that produce oil to hydrate the lip skin.
 These characteristics put lips at greater risk of becoming dry and irritated or CHAPPED.

-7. Is there a way to gently remove dead skin without damaging the lip area?
+- Is there a way to gently remove dead skin without damaging the lip area?

 A trick I recommend is covering your lips with RESTORE healing balm and then use a old, soft toothbrush to gently brush away dead dry skin while hydrating your lips.
 Do not pick at the dry skin bits because in addition to pulling off the dead skin you will pull off some living skin, causing further damage.